• Skip to primary navigation

 Cookie Dough

 The dough may seem a bit soft and sticky when finished mixing.
-And if you feel like it's too soft to work with, you can either add another half cup of flour or refrigerate the dough for an hour or so.
-(4 1/2 cups of flour are good for me, but it does require plenty of flour for rolling.)
+If you feel like it's too soft to work with, you can either add another fourth cup of flour or refrigerate the dough for an hour or two.
+(4 ¾ cups of flour is good for me, but it does require plenty of flour for rolling.)

 But you can make them whatever size you want.
 Keep in mind, however, that the cookies spread and will be bigger than the size that you cut them.